dominion321/storefront-backend-with-postgres/README.md

 - GET route: `'api/users'` [GET]
 - SHOW route: `'api/users/:id'` [GET]
 - POST route: `'api/users'` [POST]

+### Extras
+In order to get all products that may have been added to an order, you can view this through the endpoint below:

+- GET product in orders route: `'api/dashboard/products_in_order'` [GET]

 ## Required Technologies
 This application uses the following libraries: